Restoring Glow to your Patients. Delivering Growth to your Practice.

 Mechanism of Action

-Ablating tissue creates a stronger wound healing response than just coagulating the tissue2.
-This wound healing response can be leveraged by adding more ablation during a Halo treatment.
+Ablating tissue creates a stronger wound healing response than just coagulating the tissue .
+This wound healing response can be optimized by adding more ablation during a HALO treatment.
 Adding up to 100 microns of ablation removes some of the tissue that would otherwise be necrosed near the surface, eliminating any MEND formation and limiting adverse events near the surface.
 In addition, the increased wound healing response in ablated tissue has a synergistic effect when combined with coagulated tissue though activation of Activator Protein 1 (AP-1) transcription factor leading to upregulation of Matrix Metalloproteinase (MMPs) which drive dermal remodeling .
 The combination of the ablated epidermis’ inflammatory response with the denaturing of the dermis’ collagen accounting for the greater, ablative-like results that are seen with a hybrid fractional treatment.